 1. Curate the Ultimate STEM Toy Collection

 Gone are the days of pink everything for girls and model cars and action figures for boys.
-Today’s top educational toy-makers are upping their game by breaking down gender barriers.
+Today's top educational toy-makers are upping their game by breaking down gender barriers.
 Thanks to progressive companies like GoldieBlox, littleBits, Makey Makey, Roominate, Thinkfun, and many others, young boys and girls can expand their creative horizons and learn about engineering, circuitry, coding, and more in a fun, accessible way.
-View the awesome lineup of educational toys and gadgets used in our summer tech programs.

 2. Join the Maker Movement